Wang-Yu-Che/Room/README.md

 # Room
-This is my first time to use this founction.
+This is my first time to use this founction.change1